aodin/djinn/README.md

 Caveats:

 * Instead of pickling and un-pickling session data it is encoded by the Go `encoding/json` package.
 Pickled and JSON data are similar enough that the default session data will work.
+As of Django 1.6, session data will be encoded using JSON by default.

 The D is silent.